15 September 2023

 So, here is your one-stop guide to finding quality internships and placements in chemistry.

-If you are doing a sandwich degree, this will be incorporated into your course.
-It’s the dill to your salmon and cream cheese bagel, and the start of your career in chemistry.
+Placements are incorporated into your course and take place between your second and final year of university.
+They’re the dill to your salmon bagel, and the start of your career in chemistry.

 A placement in chemistry is an opportunity to develop your technical and transferable skills, create a strong professional network, and start earning a real salary.
 And if you do well, you might even get a graduate job out of it.